 - The Hardangervidden mountain plateau is the biggest of its kind in Europe and the home of the largest reindeer population on the continent.

 - The favorite drink of the Vikings was Mead, a honey-based wine.

 - Norway has won more medals in the Winter Olympics than any other country.

-- Wine and liquor are sold in official stores called Vinmonopolet and are very regulated.
+- Wine and liquor are sold in official stores called Vinmonopolet and are heavily regulated.
 Alcohol is costly to discourage drinking.

 - Norwegians love coffee and are one of the world’s top consumers per capita.